jethrocarr/puppet-repo_jethro/README.md

-# Puppet Module for Pupistry
+# Puppet Module for repos.jethrocarr.com

-This is a companion module for Pupistry deployments.
-If you are using Pupistry, it is recommended you add this module to all your nodes to make Puppet work smoothly in masterful mode.

-Please see https://github.com/jethrocarr/pupistry for more details.
+This Puppet module configures the repositories available at repos.jethrocarr.com for supported platforms.

-# What it does
+# Usage

-Whilst Pupistry does most of the heavy lifting we need, this module helps out by adding functionality lost when in masterlesss mode (like pluginsync) and sets up Pupistry daemon for background application of new Puppet config.

-It isn't mandatory, you can use Pupistry without it if you take steps to add the bits you need/want to your own manifests.
+If you are using r10k, make sure the module is in your Puppetfile

+    mod 'jethrocarr/repo_jethro'

+In your Puppet manifests (eg site.pp):

+    include repo_jethro

+If you want to include from a specific module (eg SOE) and ensure the repo is installed before any packages, use:

+    require repo_jethro

-# Configuration
+# Security

-This module sets Pupistry up with various sensible defaults including installation of the daemon and ensuring latest version installed via Rubygems.

-If you wish to change any behaviors, just review the configuration in `manifests/params.pp` and create an override entry in Hiera - no need to have to fork the module.

-Example of override in Hiera to disable daemon:

-    pupistry::install_daemon: false

-Overrides that should impact all systems can go into common.yaml, otherwise just selectively put the override into the most appropiate YAML file for your layout.
+Whilst packages are downloaded via HTTP, all packages using the Jethro Carr repos are GPG signed.
+The GPG signing public key is included in this Puppet module, rather than being downloaded via unencrypted methods.

 # License

-Pupistry is licensed under the Apache License, Version 2.0 (the "License").
+This module is licensed under the Apache License, Version 2.0 (the "License").
 See the LICENSE.txt or http://www.apache.org/licenses/LICENSE-2.0

     Unless required by applicable law or agreed to in writing, software